 Back

-• Right of access: Patients can request access to their records within a defined timeframe — your organization must enable this
+• Right of access: Patients can request access to their records.
+Your organization must be able to respond within a reasonable timeframe.

 ⚠️